 This was written after deploying production infrastructure and experience of 10 months writing infrastructure in CDK.
 This blog post contains my experiences after adopting CDK.
 I will first give a short introduction on what AWS CDK is.
 You can skip this if you are already familiar with AWS CDK.

-CDK is a command-line tool that uses two commands: deploy and synth.
+Using the command-line tool you can deploy or synth.
 Using the deploy command, you directly create resources in AWS.
 You can do this directly from a developer machine or a deployment server like CodePipeline.
 This command is similar to Terraform apply.